forkymcforkface/RGBPi-Extra/README.md

 To remove the patch open RGBPi-Extra ui, go to settings and select remove.
 This is required prior to reimaging your SD card if you are doing so.

 # Systems still in progress, only checked cores are implemented.
-BIOS files are not included.